-Beginning in 2019 and in partnership with UCSF Information Technology, the Office of Planning and Communications is piloting the use of a tool called Siteimprove for School of Pharmacy web editors that enables you to easily identify and resolve common problems with your website, such as broken links and misspelled words.
+In partnership with UCSF Information Technology, the Office of Planning and Communications is making available to School of Pharmacy web editors a tool called Siteimprove that enables you to easily identify and resolve common problems with your website, such as broken links and misspelled words.

 Not affiliated with the School of Pharmacy?
 See Siteimprove Roll-out.